stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 on her windowsill.
 This cat had howled at some unknown hour of the night, awaking the cook in time for her to see him dart purposefully out of the open door down the stairs.
 I drowsed away the noontime, and in the afternoon called again on Capt.
 Norrys, who became exceedingly interested in what I told him.
-The odd incidents&mdash;so slight yet so curious&mdash;appealed to his sense of the picturesque, and elicited from him a number of reminiscences of local ghostly lore.
+The odd incidents--so slight yet so curious--appealed to his sense of the picturesque, and elicited from him a number of reminiscences of local ghostly lore.
 We were genuinely perplexed at the presence of rats, and Norrys lent me some traps and Paris green, which I had the servants place in strategic localities when I returned.